My One Word for 2017 and a Helpful Printable!

 For 2017, instead of making New Year’s resolutions, I decided to stick to one word for this year.

 I was inspired to do this by Crystal Paine, from the blog Money Saving Mom.
 I started following her when I decided to become a stay at home mom.
 I love her posts and how she shares not only money saving tips but also books that she’s reading, what she is doing to better her health, her passions, and inspiring women in so many different ways.
-She wrote a book recently, entitled “Money Making Mom” (affiliate link) and it was so inspiring!
+She wrote a book recently, entitled “Money Making Mom” and it was so inspiring!
 It was one of the resources I read that helped me take the leap to start this website.
-I followed her through 2016 with her “Year or Rest” and recently read this post about what she plans to do this year.
 I highly recommend her blog, she’s so encouraging!

 So, what’s my word for 2017?